OlekSt/Fabike/README.md

 - Logged user can see/access:
     * Everything as above
     * Personal account (user’s details, order history, wish list)
-    * Administtrator can acess product management area (inaccessible to other logged in users)
+    * Administtrator can access product management area (inaccessible to other logged in users)

 ### STRUCTURE